salonigupta001/TRAVEL-ADVISOR/README.md

 *Collaborative Recommendation:* one
 identifies users whose tastes are similar to those of the given user and recommends items they have liked

+*Demographic Recommendation:* recommends items based on demographic information of the users.
+It does not require users ratings or knowledge of the item and thus can overcome cold start problem.

+*Hybrid Recommendation:* combination of the content and collaborative filtering method

+*Knowledge-Based Recommendation:* based on explicit knowledge about the item assortment, user preferences, and recommendation criteria (i.e., which item should be recommended in which context).

+*Context-Aware Recommendation:* If the target user’s contextual information is available, we can make the RSs ubiquitous.
+Various attributes like time, location, companion, mood, etc.,

 ### Role Of Sorting Algorithms